duckietown/duckietown-lx/braitenberg/README.md

 There is also a command `dts challenges retire`.

-Finally, you can do this on the website.
+Finally, you can do this [on the Challenges website](https://challenges.duckietown.org/v4/).

 ### Do local evaluations